Main Claire's Itchy Feet logo

 • Lobster: fresh lobster can be found almost everywhere on Caye Caulker, at very reasonable prices.

-Belize Money Saving Tips
+Belize Vacation Money Saving Tips

 Belize isn’t exactly known as a budget-friendly destination, but that doesn’t mean there aren’t ways to save money!
 Here are my tips to cut down on your travel costs in Belize: